pdjr-build/firmware-factory/modules/winint/README.md

-__WININT__'s hardware interface was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that can provide similar sensor inputs and that can be operate by simple UP and DOWN outputs.
+__WININT__'s hardware interface was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that can provide similar sensor inputs and can be operated by simple UP and DOWN control signals.

 __WININT__ connects to the NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.